WPF Slider ExampleUse the WPF Slider control with the ValueChanged, Value and Maximum properties.

-Slider.
+Slider, WPF.
 A Slider has a minimum and a maximum.
 It has a button that a user can drag back and forth.
-And in our C# code, we use the ValueChanged event handler to determine how a slider is being used.
+We use the ValueChanged event handler to determine how a slider is being used.

 Title="MainWindow" Height="350" Width="525">